Inside CVE-2025-59287: SoapFormatter RCE in WSUS

 - Huntress Detection Guide — Includes KQL queries, Sigma rules, and detection patterns for identifying CVE-2025-59287 exploitation

-In addition to the resources above, I found another exploitation attempts detection method.
+In addition to the resources above, I found another exploitation detection method.
 While reviewing WSUS logs, I noticed that BinaryFormatter.Deserialize appears in error lines within C:\\Program Files\\Update Services\\LogFiles\\SoftwareDistribution.log.
 Based on this, I wrote and tested the following Velociraptor artifact that detects exploitation attempts by scanning for these signatures:

 name: Windows.Detection.WSUS